 Applying these factors and concluding the taxpayers had failed to establish that their son was not a nominee, the Tax Court emphasized that (a) Mrs. Hamilton exercised dominion and control over her son's bank account; (b) the taxpayers' son provided no consideration for the funds transferred to his bank account; and (c) the taxpayers continued to enjoy the benefits of the transferred funds.
-Accordingly, the Tax Court held that the taxpayers were not insolvent and the discharged debt should be included in the taxpayers' gross income.
+Accordingly, the Tax Court concluded the son held the savings accounts as nominee for the taxpayers and, as a result, the taxpayers were not insolvent and the discharged debt was includible in the taxpayers' gross income.

 On appeal, the Tenth Circuit Court of Appeals affirmed, holding that the Tax Court "appropriately applied the substance-over-form doctrine to characterize the disputed funds as the Hamiltons' assets for purposes of the insolvency exception ... and properly concluded they exercised effective ongoing control over these funds."
 Hamilton v.
-Commissioner, No. 19-9000 (2020).
+Commissioner, 955 F.3d 1169, 1173 (2020).